hunderaweke/bahire-hasab/README.md

 - [Todo](#todo)
 ## Description
 - This is a python Installation module for Ethiopian Calender method for determining the dates of lents and holidays or in Amharic Bahire Hassab ባህረ ሐሳብ
-- I have used the native calculation method If you want the book I used you can find it [](#here)
+- I have used the native calculation method If you want the book I used you can find it [](#)
-- Each of the names I used in the module is mostly the Amharic Equivalent of the holiday if you want all you can get it [](#here).
+- Each of the names I used in the module is mostly the Amharic Equivalent of the holiday if you want all you can get it [here](#).
 ## Installation
 - Bahire Hassab is available now on [](#https://pypi.org/)
 - You can Install it through pip by